 During the months of August and September 2019, mechanical management was conducted in the following open space properties:

 - Jones Creek Headwaters,

 - Jones Creek Hammock, and

-- Georgian Park Preserve (see map).
+- Georgian Park Preserve (see map to the right).

 The Town will continue to conduct mechanical management on a regular basis, approximately every 1-3 years.